VATSALVARSHNEY108/B.O.I.-MARK-2/docs/IMPLEMENTATION_COMPLETE.md

 ## 1. Enhanced Modern GUI ✨

 ### Overview
-A **completely new, beautiful GUI** that transforms the VATSAL AI experience with modern design, stunning visuals, and intuitive user experience.
+A **completely new, beautiful GUI** that transforms the BOI (Barely Obeys Instructions) experience with modern design, stunning visuals, and intuitive user experience.

 ### Key Features
 - 🏠 **Dashboard** with live statistics cards